mkurt/j2mod/README.md

 https://mvnrepository.com/artifact/com.ghgande/j2mod

-Snapshot releases are no longer browsable from Sonatype but they are there if you need them
+**Note**: _Snapshot releases are no longer supported - they exist up until 3.2.2 but Sonatype have made them non-browsable and thanks to the way Maven works, they are not retrievable.
+The world has moved on and stable releases are the way to go._

 # Known Issues